MKLab-ITI/ugnn/README.md

 **Contact:** maniospas@hotmail.com <br>
 **License:** Apache 2<br>

+## :fire: About

+- Based on torch geometric.
+- Modular architecture definition.
+- Implementation of several diffusion-based architectures (GCN, GCNII, APPNP, S2GC, DeepSet on graphs).
+- Several benchmarking tasks for the ability to approximate equivariant attributed graph functions.
+- Uniform interface that treats multiple graphs as one disconnected graph.

 ## :rocket: Quickstart
 First declare a predictive task on which to assess a GNN architecture, and obtain its training-test-validation data subtasks.
 If there are multiple graphs, they are packed together in one unconnected graph.
-A quick way for doing this is like this:
+A quick way for creating this setup is:

 ```python
 from ugnn import tasks